kiahrii-leriina/Lamda/README.md

 ✅ You're replacing anonymous classes with only one method

-⚠️ When NOT to use Lambdas
+⚠️ When NOT to use Lambdas:
 🚫 When the logic is complex and requires multiple methods or state 🚫 When the interface has more than one abstract method 🚫 When clarity and debugging are more important than conciseness